Rakesh Aggarwal

 Rakesh Aggarwal (born 1975), is a Welsh businessman and founder of the internet cosmetics retailer Escentual.com.

 Early life

-Aggarwal is the son of Raj K Aggarwal OBE DL (India's honorary consul in Wales), and Mrs Usha Aggarwal.
+Aggarwal is the son of Raj K. Aggarwal (India's honorary consul in Wales), and Mrs Usha Aggarwal.
 His father left Kenya in the 1960s to settle in the UK, and after training as a pharmacist, ran a chemists shop in Cardiff.
 Aggarwal's grandfather was a businessman in Kenya.

 Aggarwal grew up in Cardiff and attended The Cathedral School, Llandaff before moving to Malvern College as a boarder.
 After A-levels at Malvern, he studied pharmacy at King's College London, but halted his studies in the second year and returned to Wales.
 He then enrolled on Cardiff University's MBA course, graduating with a distinction in 1999.